7Block Labs

 Advantages:

-Example: A national health registry uses Corda for permissioned data sharing, with off-chain storage for large files, but maintains on-chain hashes for verification.
+Example: A national health registry leverages Corda for sharing data securely, ensuring it’s permissioned.
+They store large files off-chain while keeping on-chain hashes for easy verification.

 Security & Compliance Best Practices